Shipping to Belgium From the UK

 UPS offers some competitive options that aim to deliver within a day and at predefined slots.
 The Express Plus service aims to deliver as early as 9:00 am the next day.

-It is a great choice for someone looking to get their packages to Belgium fast and at optimized costs.
+It is a great choice for someone looking to get their packages to Belgium fast and at optimised costs.

 It also offers other benefits such as a high weight limit of up to 70 kg, special small business solutions offering flat-rate shipping at affordable prices, and enhanced customs assistance.